wobey96/RenderingEngineGL/README.md

 - [learn OpenGL Website] https://learnopengl.com/

 ## Updates 01/29/2024
 ### I won't be making any updates from here.
-There is still a lot I could have done like finishing the phong reflection model (specular lighting), point light, spot light, and shadows) but I wanted to start on more modern things.
+There is still a lot I could have done like finishing the phong reflection model with specular lighting portion, point light, spot light, and shadows but I wanted to start on more modern things.
 This was an education exercidse before I got into ray tracing and more modern graphics stuff.
 Thanks!